 According to the SSA, the average age for disability beneficiaries currently getting SSDI is 55 years old.
-More than 57% of SSI beneficiaries in January 2021 were aged 18-64; 29% were aged 65 or older, and 14% are disabled minor children.
+Almost 56% of SSI beneficiaries in October 2022 were aged 18-64; about 31% were aged 65+, and a little more than 13% were disabled children.

 What Percentage of Americans Are Actually Disabled?

 The CDC shows about 61 million Americans (a little more than 1 in 4) live with some form of disability.
-Of those, about 8.2 million disabled workers received monthly SSDI payments in January 2021.
-Another 4.5 million working-age disabled Americans are monthly SSI beneficiaries.
-Add those together, and a little more than 1/5th of the disabled U.S. population is unable to work and currently receiving government benefits.
+Of those, about 7.7 million disabled workers received monthly SSDI payments in October 2022.
+Another 4.2 million working-age disabled Americans are monthly SSI beneficiaries.
+Add those together, and a little less than 1 in 5 disabled Americans is unable to work and currently receiving government benefits.

 Disability Beneficiaries By Gender